top of page

 See the Compare Credit Cards table to see how the institutions rate and to compare some key features of their cards.

-We divided them into three groups:
+We divided them from best to worst into five groups:

-The Best - These are positively confirmed to have no loans or investments in fossil fuel infrastructure projects.
+Tier 1 - The Best - These are positively confirmed to have no loans or investments in fossil fuel infrastructure projects.
 Either Bank Green has confirmed that the institution is fossil free or volunteers with Third Act SF or another group have.
 This includes both the institution offering the credit card and the institution that issues or underwrites the credit card.
 These are often not the same.

 • Self Help Federal Credit Union